Pope Nicholas I: Marriage laws

-Relations to the Eastern Church
+Relations with the Eastern Church

 In the East, Nicholas was seen as trying to extend his papal power beyond what was canonical authority by asserting a "rulership" over the Church instead of the position of "highest honor among equals" accorded to the pope of Rome by the East.
 He contended that Patriarch Ignatios of Constantinople was deposed in 858 and Photius I raised to the patriarchal see in violation of ecclesiastical law.
 Nicholas sent two bishops as papal legates to the Council of Constantinople in 861, but they failed to follow papal instructions.
 In a letter of 8 May 862 addressed to the patriarchs of the East, Nicholas called upon them and all their bishops to refuse recognition to Photius, and at a Roman synod held in April 863, he excommunicated Photius.